glyphr-studio/Glyphr-Studio-2-Help/docs/pages/settings.md

 type: `Boolean`

+### *Move shapes when drag+dropping an SVG file*
+When importing SVG by dragging and dropping a .svg file onto the canvas, move the imported shapes to the origin (x = 0, y = shapes height).
+Setting up your other vector editor (like Adobe or InkScape) to have coordinates that match Glyphr Studio's coordinates can be challenging - sometimes resulting in imported SVG shapes being very far away from the origin.
+This is a simplistic option to at least get the imported shapes near the right area of the canvas.

+type: `Boolean`

 ### *Combine paths on export*

 This will boolean-combine all paths before a font is exported.
 This may make the exported font perform better, but it will drastically increase export time.